ton-community/tutorials/02-contract/index.md

 ## Step 8: Deploy the contract on-chain

 Communicating with the live network for the deployment will require an RPC service provider - similar to [Infura](https://infura.io) on Ethereum.
-These providers run TON blockchain nodes and allow us to communicate with them over HTTP.
+These providers run TON Blockchain nodes and allow us to communicate with them over HTTP.
 [TON Access](https://orbs.com/ton-access) is an awesome service that will provide us with unthrottled API access for free.
 It's also decentralized, which is the preferred way to access the network.

 Install it by opening terminal in the project directory and running: